rwebaz/Medcoin-Crypto-Currency-Project/docs/pages/Medcoin-Foundation.md

 ---
 title: Medcoin™ Foundation
 layout: default

-In the near future, health conscience consumers and patients will be able to purchase medical devices and medical services as well as purchase Medmj or Recmj using their Medcoin™ crypto currency of choice.
+excerpt: In the near future, health conscience consumers and patients will be able to purchase medical devices and medical services as well as purchase Medmj or Recmj using their Medcoin™ crypto currency of choice ...
+hint: The Medcoin™ Foundation has been established by the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation, for the purpose of governing the Medcoin™ Crypto Currency Project.
+repo: Medcoin-Currency-Project
+ver_date: 11-24-19

-navigation_weight: 7
+navigation_weight: 8
+categories: page
 ---
-# Medcoin™ Foundation

-The **Medcoin™ Foundation** has been established by the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation, or [MMINAIL](https://mminail.github.io){:title='Click to Visit the Home Page of the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation'}{:target='_blank'} for the purpose of governing the Medcoin™ Crypto Currency Project.

-{% include toc-medcoin-gold.md %}
+{% include toc.md %}

+## First Subtitle

+> **Hint**. {{ page.hint }}

+More to come ...

 ## Software license